FINDING CHRIST IN JUVENILE DETENTION

 Angel Terrero was born in Cuba and immigrated to Miami with his family at the age of seven.
 Angel grew up in a complicated and challenging family environment and got into a lot of trouble as a teenager.
 Over time he lost interest in school.

-Angel was kicked out of school during his junior year, and was only 16 when he entered a juvenile detention center.
-It was there where he finished his high school education and heard the gospel for the first time.
-He says, “I graduated but never went to a regular high school graduation.
-So, school was always un tema that I wanted to go back to but I felt that I wasn’t responsible enough because of my challenges when I was younger.”
+His junior year, Angel was kicked out of high school and entered a juvenile detention center.
+It was in the detention center where he finished his high school education and heard the gospel for the first time.
+“I graduated but never went to a regular high school graduation,” said Angel.
+“School was always one thing that I wanted to go back to, but I felt that I wasn’t responsible enough because of my challenges when I was younger.”